 Staff go to enormous lengths to ensure that all pupils are included in all activities which are offered during the school day, in after school clubs etc and on school trips.
+This is monitored and recorded.
 However, there are rare occasions when it is not possible or safe to include individuals in a particular activity.
 Risk assessments precede all trips etc and judgements are made about whether reasonable adjustments could enable the child to take part.
 If that risk assessment indicates that it would not be safe or feasible to include a child then parents will be asked to discuss the issues.
 In all instances, the child’s best interests and safety and those of the other pupils will be the paramount concerns.
 All reasonable adjustments to staffing, transport etc will be considered.

 What Happens When Children Join or Leave The School?

 School staff make great efforts to ensure that transitions to and from Our Lady and St Joseph Catholic Primary School are as smooth and stress free as possible for pupils, families and staff.

 Where pupils join our school from another setting staff ensure that contact is made in good time with the previous setting so that information regarding the child is shared and any particular needs are clearly identified.
 Where appropriate and possible, staff visit the previous setting in order to meet the pupil, parents or carers and support staff to begin building a working relationship.
 Staff from a previous setting often visit the pupil after transfer to Our Lady and St Joseph Catholic Primary School so that continuity is maintained.